michauhl/RBPBench/README.md

 to measure the similarity in occupied genes between datasets.
 In addition, the datasets are ordered based on hierarchical clustering, resulting in similar datasets appearing close together on the axes.
 This allows us to spot groups of datasets which have similar occupancy profiles.
-**Fig. 5d** gives us the genomic region annotations for each input dataset, again using 3D-PCA to reduce dimensions.
+**Fig. 5d** gives us the genomic region annotations for each input dataset, using 2D-PCA to reduce dimensions.
 Moreover, datasets are colored by the highest percentage annotation, allowing us to identify groups of input datasets with similar binding characteristics (e.g. the blue dots represent datasets whose regions primarily overlap with 3'UTR regions).
 If a regex is supplied,